Andrea Dovizioso: Auto racing career

 Dovizioso made his debut in auto racing when he participated in 2016 Lamborghini Super Trofeo at Circuit Ricardo Tormo round, driving a Lamborghini Huracán.
 He finished 4th in the first race in the Pro-Am class and won the second race.

 It was announced in May 2019 that Dovizioso would take part in the Misano round of the 2019 DTM championship, driving an Audi RS5 Turbo DTM for W Racing Team (WRT).
 He raced as a substitute driver for Pietro Fittipaldi, who was briefly loaned to Team Rosberg from WRT as Jamie Green was absent due to appendicitis recovery.
 He qualified 15th for the first race and finished 12th, and started from 14th to finish 15th in the second race.

+Motocross accident

+In April 2024, Dovizioso suffered a motocross accident on his private circuit in Arezzo Province.
+He reportedly suffered a head injury in a motocross accident and was immediately flown to Careggi Hospital in Florence.

+Dovizioso suffered a head injury in the incident but it was not life-threatening.
+He regained consciousness and the results of the CT scan at the hospital were 'negative'.
+However, he was diagnosed with a broken right collarbone and further broken bones.